 Unless an applicant is absolutely sure their situation is cut and dried without any possible complications, I recommend consulting a reputable attorney with Medicaid planning experience.
 The attorney will review a list of your income sources and assets (including how your house and any bank or investment accounts are titled), ask you about any transfers you may have made within the last 60 months, and then suggest a plan of action to get you qualified for Medicaid much sooner than if you simply spend down your money until it is gone.

 Note that it is not illegal for someone other than an attorney to assist you with the application, as long as you request them to do so.
 That being said, not all attorneys are knowledgeable about this very narrow area of specialization.
 Medicaid programs differ so much between states that most Medicaid attorneys are only familiar with the rules and regulations in the state(s) where they are licensed to practice law.
 If you decide that your situation warrants a lawyer’s help, be sure to look for a certified elder law attorney who has specific education and experience in the area of Medicaid planning for your state.

 The cost of hiring a Medicaid attorney may seem discouraging, but most seniors need to spend down some of their assets and income to meet Medicaid’s financial limits anyway.
-A good lawyer will devise a personalized Medicaid planning strategy that enables an applicant to retain as much of their wealth as possible for current and future needs while ensuring they will qualify for the long-term care services they need.
+A good lawyer will devise a personalized Medicaid planning strategy that enables an applicant to retain as much of their wealth as possible for current and future needs while ensuring they will qualify for the long-term care services they require.
 Planning ahead and getting this process right the first time means far less stress for seniors and their family caregivers.